Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Technical Appendices and Supplementary Material

-\textbf{Evaluation Details} To evaluate the generation performance for tail classes, we measure FID score for synthetic images of the last 30\% classes in each dataset.
-Specifically, we categorize the `Tail' classes as the last 3 classes for CIFAR10LT, the last 33 classes for CIFAR100LT, the last 66 classes for TinyImageLT (200 classes), the last 121 classes for PlacesLT (365 classes), and the last 333 classes for ImageNetLT (1000 classes), respectively.
-For CIFAR10LT/CIFAR100LT datasets, the evaluation metrics are based on 50k synthetic images generated by each method, while for the ImageNetLT dataset, the evaluation metrics are based on 20k synthetic images generated by each method. \rebuttal{For TinyImageNetLT and PlacesLT dataset, the evaluation metrics are based on 10k synthetic images generated by each method.} During inference, we perform a grid search algorithm for each method to determine the optimal guidance strength $\omega$ of CFG, ensuring each model achieves its best performance.
+\textbf{Evaluation Details}\quad In Table~\ref{tab: DDPM on TinyImageNet-LT and Places-LT}, FID$_{tail}$ denotes the FID score for synthetic images of the last 30\% classes in each dataset.
+Specifically, we categorize the `Tail' classes as the last 66 classes for TinyImageLT (200 classes), the last 121 classes for Places-LT (365 classes), respectively.
+In Table~\ref{tab: SiT on ImageNet-LT}, the evaluation metrics are based on 50k synthetic images generated by each method with a CFG strength 7.5.
+In Table~\ref{tab: DDPM on TinyImageNet-LT and Places-LT}, the evaluation metrics are based on 10k synthetic images generated by each method.
+During inference, we perform a grid search algorithm for each method to determine the optimal guidance strength $\omega$ of CFG, ensuring each model achieves its best performance.